Thanksgiving travel in SC expected to be busier this year than before pandemic

 While road work seems omnipresent on South Carolina highways these days, the SCDOT said the only time it will close interstate lanes from Wednesday through early Monday morning is for emergencies, to better keep traffic flowing.

-But the South Carolina Highway Patrol still urges drivers to budget more time than they would normally need to get to their destinations because of that increased traffic.
+But SCHP still urges drivers to budget more time than they would normally need to get to their destinations because of that increased traffic.

 “That will allow you a little bit extra leeway to get to your destination safely, and if you do find yourself running late, the food is still going to be there,” Tidwell said.